-Soft plastic that can be easily scrunched into a ball, like bread bags, chocolate wrappers or plastic bags.
-These can’t go in your yellow lid bin.
-Recycle them in REDcycle collection bins at participating supermarkets or book a Power Pick-up with RecycleSmart to have them collected from your doorstep.
+A soft plastic is a plastic that can be easily scrunched into a ball, like bread bags, chocolate wrappers or plastic bags.
+Soft plastics can’t go in your yellow lid bin.
+Put them in your red lid bin.

 Hard plastic packaging that keeps its structure or bounces back when you try scrunching it can be recycled in your yellow lid bin.

 5. Give cardboard items the ‘tear test’